FMLA PA: Everything You Need to Know

 - Care of Family Member with Serious Health Condition — This leave requires verification of the family member's medical condition and certification that the employee's presence is necessary and for the benefit of the family member's well-being.

 - Caring for a Newborn Infant Born to a Spouse

 This provides service members and their families two forms of leave:

 - Military Caregiver Leave — If the employee is related directly to a service member who is ill or has been injured, they can be granted up to 26 weeks of unpaid leave to care for their military family member.

 - Qualifying Exigency Leave — Enables a relative of a military service member who has been sent overseas, or is given notice of being sent overseas, to take time off to cope with these circumstances.

 What Are the Laws Surrounding Maternity Leave?

 Maternity Leave is covered under the laws of 18 states, including Washington D.C. and Puerto Rico, many of which are stricter than the Family Medical Leave Act.

 If you need help with understanding how the Family and Medical Leave Act works in Pennsylvania, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.